 - You should carefully read your Marriage License to make sure there are no mistakes.

-- You will take the Marriage License with you to when you leave our office.
+- You will take the Marriage License with you when you leave our office.

-- You must wait a full 24 hours before your Marriage Ceremony can be performed unless you obtain a Judicial Waiver.
+- You must wait a full 24 hours before your Marriage Ceremony can be performed unless you obtain a Judicial Waiver through Supreme Court.

 Proper Identification (Proof of Age and Identity)

-You and your prospective spouse must have one form of proper identification in order to apply for a Marriage License.
+You and your prospective spouse must have one of the following government issued identifications in order to apply for a Marriage License:

 - Driver License with photograph (from the United States or any of its territories)